khesoem/Defects4J-Plus-M/README.md

 metrics and test coverage of the corresponding buggy version, respectively.

 ### Computed Metrics
-[SourceMeter](https://sourcemeter.com) is used to compute the values of different source code metrics.
+[SourceMeter](https://sourcemeter.com) is used to compute the values of various source code metrics.
 For each buggy version of a project, the computed metric values could be found in the csv file inside “Metrics.zip” file in the corresponding folder.

 These metrics are calculated at class level.
 Each row of the file represents the calculated metric values for a class and each column represents the calculated values of a specific metric for different classes.
-The class name and the metric name abbreviation appears on the first cell of row and column, respectively.
+The class name and the metric name abbreviation appear on the first cell of row and column, respectively.
 The following table shows the list of types of metrics calculated for each class.
 Further information about each metric could be found on the [documentation section of SourceMeter website](https://www.sourcemeter.com/resources/java/).